sensedeep/dynamodb-onetable/README.md

 | typeField | `string` | Name of the "type" attribute.
 Default to "_type" |
 | uuid | `string` | Function to create a UUID if field schema requires it |

 The `client` property must be an initialized [AWS DocumentClient](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html).
+The DocumentClient API is currently supported by the AWS v2 API.
+The recently released AWS v3 API does not yet support the DocumentClient API (stay tuned - See [Issue](https://github.com/sensedeep/dynamodb-onetable/issues/2)).

 By default, OneTable will not write `null` values to the database.
 If you set the `nulls` property to true, `null` values will be written via `create` or `update`.
 You can also define `nulls` on a per-attribute basis via the schema.